misspran/pokerHands/README.md

-#Highest Ranking Poker Hand
+# Highest Ranking Poker Hand

 Using deck of cards API (https://deckofcardsapi.com/), App will draw 5 cards from a new deck.
 It will den identify the highest ranking poker hand and prints to console.

-#Installation
+# Installation
 -npm install
 -npm run start

-#Testing
+# Testing
 npm run test

+# Assumptions
+- No Joker in deck.
+API returns 52 cards.